finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="getPortfolioCashFlows"></a>
 # **getPortfolioCashFlows**
-> ResourceListOfInstrumentCashFlow getPortfolioCashFlows(scope, code, effectiveAt, windowStart, windowEnd, asAt, filter, recipeIdScope, recipeIdCode, excludeUnsettledTrades)
+> ResourceListOfInstrumentCashFlow getPortfolioCashFlows(scope, code).effectiveAt(effectiveAt).windowStart(windowStart).windowEnd(windowEnd).asAt(asAt).filter(filter).recipeIdScope(recipeIdScope).recipeIdCode(recipeIdCode).excludeUnsettledTrades(excludeUnsettledTrades).execute();

 [BETA] GetPortfolioCashFlows: Get portfolio cash flows

 Get the set of cash flows that occur in a window for the transaction portfolio&#39;s instruments.
 Note that grouping can affect the quantity of information returned; where a holding is an amalgamation of one or more (e.g. cash) instruments, a unique  transaction identifier will not be available.
 The same may go for diagnostic information (e.g. multiple sources of an aggregate cash amount on a date that is  not split out.
 Grouping at the transaction and instrument level is recommended for those seeking to attribute individual flows.

 ### Example
 ```java